inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 }
 ```

-The `to` field can have the value `self` in case the action pipeline needs to refresh its own widget.
+The `id` field can have the value `self` should the action pipeline need to refresh its own widget.
+It can also be a route expression allowing widgets embedded in nested tabs compilations to be refreshed.

 ### Send